 • Rotation logic and initial difficulty structure

-• Personalisation concepts and puzzle layout variations
+• Personalisation concepts and puzzle (grid) layout variations

 • Fast iteration on fun facts and mechanics